paul/blog.theamazingrando.com/posts/2007/rails-tip-additional-content-for-a-layout.markdown

-Title: Rails tip: Additional content for a layout
+#Rails tip: Additional content for a layout

 If you need to add additional content to your layout, you can have named content_for blocks.
 Great for including additional page-specific javascript files.